Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in low dimensions

 Cohomogeneity one actions on simply-connected compact manifolds have been classified up to dimension $7$ by Hoelscher~\cite{hoelschert,hoelscher}.
-We now analize this classification, providing an exhaustive list of Delaunay type hypersurfaces in these low dimensional manifolds that are obtained from our result.
+We now analyze this classification, verifying in which cases one of the normality assumptions is satisfied.
+In all such cases, Delaunay-type hypersurfaces are then obtained for every choice of adapted metric.
+This provides an exhaustive list of Delaunay-type hypersurfaces in low dimensional manifolds that can be obtained from our result.

 It is easy to see that the only cohomogeneity one action on a compact simply-connected $2$-dimensional manifold is the rotation action on $S^2$, all of whose singular orbits are fixed points.
 Thus, we start our analysis in dimension $3$.